Mohamed28112003/Forum-Discussions-Categorization/README.md

 # Forum Discussions Categorization

 This project focuses on categorizing forum discussions into different categories using various deep learning models.
 The goal is to classify text data into one of five predefined categories by leveraging different embedding techniques and neural network architectures.
+This project was a collaborative effort, and I worked closely with my team to achieve the results presented here.

 ## Project Overview